Elering/estfeed-datahub-docs/eng/30-data-distribution.md

 Maximum allowed period in the query depends on the resource type:

 - metering data: 1 hour
-- other types: 1 day
+- other types: 24 hours (this distinction is important during the autumn winter/summer time change, as the local (not UTC) day is 25 hours long)

 Maximum allowed range of the ID-s (`idTo` minus `idFrom`) is 10000.